MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/verification.md

 The documentation towards your customers, the merchants, must - at least - tell about

-* Merchant registration*: How to setup MobilePay Online including as minimum information about:
+* Merchant registration*: How to set up MobilePay Online including as minimum information about:
   * Name displayed in the app to the end user
   * LogoUrl linking to an image file displaying the merchant logo in the app to the end user
     * 250x250 pixels